tjoyner/ofvioletsandlicorice/chapter3.md

 "[You've also played a part...](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#youalso)"

-Giulio was sitting on a wooden bench, Flop, sniffing the ground, ran back and forth, slipping on hazelnuts, and returned to the yard wagging his tail around Daniel's legs.
+Giulio was sitting on a wooden bench.
+Flop, sniffing the ground, ran back and forth, slipping on hazelnuts, and returned to the yard wagging his tail around Daniel's legs.

 "Do you think I haven't tried?
 My sister's head is harder than a rock.
 We fought for years until I decided to let it go.
 She's my sister, she raised me, she's my family."

 Daniel didn't know what to add.
 He remained silent in the fresh Alpine air that knew the snow of Bisalta and Monviso.
-A shutter suddenly slammed and Daniel stood to look at it: framed in the first floor window, facing him, was Amalia, with tousled hair, in a blue robe with small white flowers.
+A shutter suddenly slammed and Daniel stood to look at it.
+Framed in the first floor window, facing him, was Amalia, with tousled hair, in a blue robe with small white flowers.

 "I have visitors?"

 "I didn't know you were coming here to sleep," answered Giulio, as if to excuse their presence.

-"Have you already had coffee?" her tone had softened.
+"Have you already had coffee?"
+Her tone had softened.

 "There won't be problems with the dog, there's nothing inside that can be damaged," Giulio said, quietly, while Flop slipped into the slightly open door.

 Daniel walked into a large kitchen that was a mixture of smells: flowering potatoes, apples, garlic, onion, rosemary, and cold ashes.
 He looked around the hearth, which was in a shadow, wide and deep with a big oak beam shelf.
-Cupboards and chests were stacked along the walls, while in the center a long table, with a few chairs scattered around it, was littered with dishes and cookware, as if someone had forgotten to wash up or take them away.
+Cupboards and chests were stacked along the walls, while in the center, a long table with a few chairs scattered around it was littered with dishes and cookware, as if someone had forgotten to wash up or take them away.

 <!-- Page 38 -->

-Suddenly Daniel felt the scent of coffee wafting from a gas stove and the gurgling of the liquid seeping into the Neopolitan roast.
+Suddenly Daniel caught the scent of coffee wafting from a gas stove and heard the gurgling of the liquid seeping into the Neopolitan roast.

 Amalia came into the kitchen while Daniel turned off the gas.

 "Find two more [syringes](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#syringes)," she said, going to look for cups in the cupboard.